solarfertigation/New-SF/README.md

-# Repo Dev New SolarFertigation
+# Repo SW Dev New SolarFertigation